 Keep in mind that cash is king

-Now is the time to explore every all your financial options to increase liquidity, including the U.S. Coronavirus Aid, Relief, and Economic Security Act, Economic Injury Disaster Loan emergency advances, and programs that can allow you to tap into retirement savings without a tax penalty.
+Now is the time to explore every all your financial options to increase liquidity, including the U.S. Coronavirus Aid, Relief, and Economic Security Act (CARES Act), Economic Injury Disaster Loan emergency advances, and programs that can allow you to tap into retirement savings without a tax penalty.
 What’s more, negotiating rent deferments with your landlord and payment terms with suppliers will give you some breathing room on the accounts payable front.

 Don’t just triage — be strategic